 - Or, if state law doesn’t require a homeschooled student to obtain a completion credential, you can complete a high school education in a homeschool setting that qualifies as an exemption from compulsory attendance requirements under state law.

 - Enrolling in an eligible career pathway program and either passing an approved “ability-to-benefit” test, or completing six credit hours or equivalent course work toward a degree or certificate

 Programs without Title IV funding

 Not every program receives Title IV funding, including many vocational and career training schools.
 This means their students are unable to apply for federal student loans.
 In these cases, private student loans may be an option.
 These are provided by banks or other lending institutions (as opposed to the government) and vary from lender to lender.
 So, you’ll definitely want to make sure to research all your options carefully before you make a decision!
 Look at the term lengths, interest rates, and APRs of different lenders to compare what your monthly payments will be, as well as what you’ll end up paying overall.

 Unlike federal student loans, private lenders all have unique qualification criteria.
-Each will have its own application process and requirements for eligibility, such as credit score, payment history, debt-to-income ratio, and whether they’re a US citizen or permanent resident.
-Many lenders (including Climb) will also allow you to apply with a co-borrower — someone who meets the criteria to qualify if the borrower does not and who agrees to take responsibility for the loan should the borrower become unable to make payments.
+Each will have its own application process and requirements for eligibility, such as credit score, payment history, or debt-to-income ratio.
+Many lenders (including Climb) will also allow you to apply with a co-borrower — someone who may meet the criteria to qualify if the borrower does not and who agrees to take responsibility for the loan should the borrower become unable to make payments.